-If sentiment towards the banks, building societies and/or other financial institutions operating in the United Kingdom (including the Issuer) were to further deteriorate, or if the Issuer's ratings and/or the ratings of the sector were to be further adversely affected, this may have a materially adverse impact on the Issuer.
+If sentiment towards banks, building societies and/or other financial institutions operating in the United Kingdom (including the Issuer) were to further deteriorate, or if the Issuer's ratings and/or the ratings of the sector were to be further adversely affected, this may have a materially adverse impact on the Issuer.
 In addition, such change in sentiment or further reduction in ratings could result in an increase in the costs and a reduction in the availability of wholesale market funding across the financial sector which could have a material adverse effect on the liquidity and funding of all UK financial services institutions, including the Issuer.
 Any such events could affect the market value of the Notes.

-Any future declines in those aspects of the Issuer's business identified by the rating agencies as significant or otherwise could adversely affect the rating agencies' perception of its credit and cause them to take further negative ratings actions.
-Any downgrade in the Issuer's credit ratings could adversely affect its liquidity and competitive position, undermine confidence in its business, increase its borrowing costs, limit its access to the capital markets, or limit the range of counterparties willing to enter into transactions with it.
+Any future declines in those aspects of the Issuer's business identified by the rating agencies as significant could adversely affect the rating agencies' perception of its credit and cause them to take further negative ratings actions.
+Any downgrade in the Issuer's credit ratings could adversely affect its liquidity and competitive position, particularly through cash outflows to meet collateral requirements on existing contracts, undermine confidence in its business, increase its borrowing costs, limit its access to the capital markets, or limit the range of counterparties willing to enter into transactions with it.
 The Issuer has experienced all of these effects when downgraded in the past, although the precise effects experienced on each downgrade have varied based on the reasons for the particular downgrade and the extent to which the downgrade had been anticipated by the market.
-The Issuer's credit ratings are subject to change and could be downgrade could also lead to a loss of customers and counterparties which could have a material adverse effect on its business, results of operations and financial condition.
+The Issuer's credit ratings are subject to change and could be downgraded as a result of many factors, including the failure to successfully implement its strategies.
+A downgrade could also lead to a loss of customers and counterparties which could have a material adverse effect on its business, results of operations and financial condition.

-If the ratings analysis of any agency that rates the Issuer's credit is updated to reflect lower forward-looking assumptions of systemic support in the current environment or higher assumptions of the risks in the financial sector, or otherwise modified, it could result in a further downgrade to the outlook or to the credit ratings of UK financial institutions, including the Issuer, which could have a material adverse effect on the borrowing costs, liquidity and funding of all UK financial services institutions, including the Issuer.
+If the ratings analysis of any agency that rates the Issuer's credit is updated to reflect lower forward-looking assumptions of systemic support in the current environment or higher assumptions of the risks in the financial sector, it could result in a further downgrade to the outlook or to the credit ratings of UK financial institutions, including the Issuer, which could have a material adverse effect on the borrowing costs, liquidity and funding of all UK financial services institutions, including the Issuer.
 A further downgrade could also create new obligations or requirements for the Issuer under existing contracts with its counterparties that may have a material adverse effect on the Issuer's business, financial condition, liquidity or results of operations.